simplesamlphp/simplesamlphp/modules/consent/docs/consent.md

 ### Regular expression support ###

 You can use regular expressions to evaluate the entityId of either the IdP or the SP.
-It makes it easy to disable consent for an entire domain or for a range of specific entityIds.
+It makes it possible to disable consent for an entire domain or for a range of specific entityIds.
 Just use an array instead of a flat string with the following format (note that flat string and array entries are allowed at the same time) :